BNH Hospital: Development

 With an average load of only 50 patients each year between 1902 and 1912 it cannot be said that the nursing staff were overworked.
 But from this small base the hospital's fortune and revenues grew steadily to such a point that in 1912 a new wing was built.
 The new building was funded partly by public subscription and by a 500 baht donation from Siam's Anglophile King Vajiravudh.
 The King Chulalongkorn Wing housed an operating theatre and a maternity ward and was opened by King Vajiravudh on 23 July 1912.

 Just four years later further expansion was necessary and an 8,000 baht gift from the king facilitated further expansion.
 By 1922 the Bangkok Nursing Home's services were in such demand that it was necessary to build a new hospital.

 It appears that money was still tight and the required funds were not readily available.
 The governing Committee examined a number of funding methods including public subscriptions and a lottery; a combination of a lottery and public subscriptions were considered the best means of raising funds.

 The ambassadors of The Netherlands, Denmark, United States and Britain agreed to become patrons of the hospital.
 The king received a deputation and gave consent for the establishment of a lottery.

 The lottery raised 89,354 baht and public subscriptions 40,000 baht allowing the Nursing Home to buy land for its new building which opened thirty years after the founding of the original hospital.

 In the late 1980s early 90s the BNH was again stretched to its limit and in need of expansion.
 With its historical association with the Thai Royal Family, the management committee approached the Crown Property Bureau to become a partner in the building of a new international standard hospital.

 And on the 14 February 1996 the new Bangkok Nursing Home was opened and a few years later it re-branded itself as the BNH Hospital.

 Present status

-A measure of its success is, that in its 107th year it is initiating another upgrading of its services and facilities.
-George Grenville and the founding fathers would be proud that the little nursing home in rented accommodation, based on British principles, is now one of the leading international hospitals in South East Asia.

 Because of its roots in the British community and more importantly as it was established as a charitable non-profit institution the BNH still values its role as a contributor to the well being of the people of Bangkok.
 To this end it organises a major semi-annual fund raising event in the form of a 'bed push'.
 Over the two years since the first bed push the BNH Hospital has raised over two million baht for a children's charity.